ritwik1233/inscribejs/README.md

 ### Editor with Custom Component

-Below examples demonstrates how you can intergrate a simple image component in the editor
+Below examples demonstrates how you can intergrate a simple video component in the editor

 #### App.js
 ```